Federal Reserve Bank Presidents

 Mr. Lockhart held various positions, both domestic and international, with Citicorp/Citibank (now Citigroup) from 1971 to 1988.
-Early in his career with Citibank, he worked in the Middle East, first in Saudi Arabia as head of infrastructure project financing and then in Greece as training director for credit and managerial staff serving the region.
+Early in his career with Citibank, he worked in Saudi Arabia as head of infrastructure project financing, and then in Greece as training director for credit and managerial staff serving the region.
 Mr. Lockhart also served in Iran as chief operating officer of a commercial and consumer banking joint venture between Citibank and an Iranian affiliate.
 From 1978 to 1986, he was senior corporate officer of the Southeast office of Citibank in Atlanta.
 From 1987 to 1988, Mr. Lockhart was head of the firm's Latin American debt-to-equity swap investment program, designed to restructure sovereign debt.

 From 1988 to 2001, he worked at Heller Financial, where he served as executive vice president and director of the parent company and as president of Heller International Group, which, through joint ventures or wholly owned operating companies, had activities in commercial banking, finance, and merchant banking in North and South America, Europe, and Asia.

 From 2001 to 2003, Mr. Lockhart was managing partner at the private equity firm Zephyr Management L.P., based in New York with activity in Africa and Latin America.